jweiming/graalvm-micronaut-polyglot/README.md

 ##### Cloud Developer Instance

-A cloud compute instance ([Oracle Cloud Developer Image](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/54030984)) has been provisioned and you should be able to access it via your laptop and use it for the duration of the workshop.
+A cloud compute instance ([Oracle Cloud Developer Image](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/54030984)) has been provisioned and you should be able to access it via your laptop and use it throughout the duration of the workshop.

 ##### Access Information

-The access pack for the instances (e.g. instance details and SSH keys) are available at [link](link).
+The access pack for the instances containing the host details and SSH keys will be emailed to you individually after you register with the lab assistants.
+You do not need to share instances as we will provide each individual with one instance for usage throughout the workshop.

 ## Lab Instructions